unicef/magasin-drill/docker/README.md

 In this image:
 * zookeeper is run by the user `zk`
+* zookeper is installed in `/opt/zookeeper`
 * Data is kept in `/var/lib/zookeeper`
 * Output logs are kept in `/var/log/zookeeper/`

+You have som images available in https://hub.docker.com/r/merlos/zookeeper

 ### Build Drill